fastly/Viceroy/README.md

 ### Updating Viceroy

-o update Viceroy, navigate to the `Viceroy` directory you cloned above, and then:
+To update Viceroy, navigate to the `Viceroy` directory you cloned above, and then:

 ```
 git pull